 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-International Federation of Red Cross and Red Crescent Societies's score of 19 is higher than 70% of the industry.
+International Federation of Red Cross and Red Crescent Societies's score of 26 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-International Federation of Red Cross and Red Crescent Societies is not committed to any reduction initiatives we track.
+International Federation of Red Cross and Red Crescent Societies is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.